emil-vahlstrom/IRRecorder/README.md

 What it can do now is to record an IR-signal, assign the recording to one of nine buttons and using the assigned button to "Play" the signal again.
 It's not dependent on any protocol, it just checks the time the signal has been on or off.
 It's tested by recording signals from a remote control (using the RC-5 protocol) and successfully using it on a TV.

 ## Future features (might never happen)
-* Persist recorded commands on SRAM
+* Persist recorded commands to SRAM
 * Reset previously recorded commands to default values
 * Enter sleep mode after a few seconds and wake up on button press
 * Use low power in sleep mode